 Data point: People upload 50,000 videos to YouTube every day.
 In turn, the site delivers 50 million video views each day.
 That’s huge.

 How real is the Net advertising boom?
-“Only about 6 percent of all advertising spending in the United States went to the Internet in the first quarter of the year … but it was clearly the fastest-growing category — up 38 percent year over year.”
-Waiting for the Dough on the Web… Read the rest
+“Only about 6 percent of all advertising spending in the United States went to the Internet in the first quarter of the year … but it was clearly the fastest-growing category — up 38 percent year over year.”… Read the rest

 It’s a stellar networking event.